Asumji/ChatTriggers-AsuAddons/README.md

 6. Download Source Code.
 7. Unzip it.
-8. Drag the Source code (the AsuAddons folder) into the modules folder.
+8. Drag the Source code into the modules folder.
 (Appdata/Roaming/.minecraft/config/ChatTriggers/modules)